romana/rlog/README.md

 * Every log function comes in a 'plain' version (to be used like Println) and in a formatted version (to be used like Printf).
 For example, there is Debug() and Debugf(), which takes a format string as first parameter.
+* In the formatted log functions - ending with 'f' - rlog provides a special formatting directive '%G' to log the goroutine ID.
-* Can be configured to print caller info (module filename and line, function name).
+* Can be configured to print caller info (process ID, module filename and line, function name).
 * Has NO external dependencies, except things contained in the standard Go library.
 * Fully configurable date/time format.